 $7,498 to $9,198

-Fly independently to Guayaquil, Ecuador, and transfer to your hotel.
+Fly independently to Guayaquil, Ecuador, and transfer to the Hotel Oro Verde.

 Hike along the uplifted section of sea floor in Urvina Bay at the base of the Alcedo Volcano.
 Your naturalists point out the tortoises, colorful land iguanas and other wildlife that feed on the vegetation.
 Board Zodiacs for an excursion to Tagus Cove, where you look for penguins, flightless cormorants, and pelicans along the cliffs before a chance to snorkel and swim.

 End your Galapagos Islands cruise by returning to San Cristóbal to visit the Interpretation Center, opened by the park in 1998.
-Fly to Guayaquil, with time to relax at your hotel.
+Fly to Guayaquil, with time to relax at the Hotel Oro Verde.

 Board independent flights home.

-International airfare; airfare to/from Galapagos Islands; Galapagos National Park entrance fee, USD $100 adults, $50 children under 12, subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); items of a personal nature such as alcoholic beverages and soft drinks, laundry, etc.; passport expenses; travel insurance; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.
+International airfare; airfare to/from Galapagos Islands; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as alcoholic beverages and soft drinks, laundry, etc.; passport and visa expenses; travel insurance; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.